Alastair Brindle: Playing career

-In 1962/3 he played in the Warrington side that just missed out on reaching Wembley, losing to Wakefield in the semi-final.
-Brindle was part of the Warrington side that beat Rochdale to win the Lancashire Cup in 1965 which would be Brindle's second and final trophy with Warrington.
+In 1962/63 he played in the Warrington side that just missed out on reaching Wembley, losing to Wakefield in the semi-final 5-2 at Swinton.
+Warrington the following week played Wakefield away and beat them heavily 26-3.

+Brindle was part of the Warrington side that beat Rochdale 16-5 to win the Lancashire Cup in 1965 which would be Brindle's second and final trophy with Warrington.
+The attendance was 21,360 at Knowsley Road.

-In 1965, Brindle played against the touring New Zealand side at Wilderspool which Warrington lost 7-14.
+On August 25th 1965, Brindle played against the touring New Zealand side in front of a crowd of 8,162 at Wilderspool, which Warrington lost 7-14.
+It was a closely contested game, described as a narrow defeat for the home side.